the five main Light effects made easy

 LIGHT THAT ONLY GOES DOWN (OR UP FOR THAT MATTER)

 Light that only goes down is all about function.
 It's putting lots of light directly onto a horizontal surface.
 A kitchen bench, table, vanity.
 This is great if you need lots of functional light on the top of a surface.
 A kitchen bench is a perfect example.
-Sometimes it's the right approach for your bathroom vanity - but in that case you're going to want diffuse light to let you see everything you need to, without adding distracting shadows.
+Sometimes it's the right approach for your bathroom vanity - but in that case you're going to want to be able to adjust the light direction or have directional diffuse light to let you see everything you need to, without adding distracting shadows.

 Light that goes only up is more about creating an ambience in a room and if you select the right light fitting, it can provide great functional light too.
 It effectively treats a whole room as the light fitting.
 By bouncing light off the ceiling we create brightness, a perception of size and space, useful light and an uplifting sensation.